 Clear Water Press Language Arts programs are used in many co-ops and schools.
-Find here reviews of using our programs for a group.
+Check out these reviews from people using our programs in a group.

 Jen Creel reviews Clear Water Press programs for co-op

 A trained teacher and homeschool mom of three, Jen has taught our programs in a large co-op for ten years.
-She homeschooled all the way through, and all her kids took The One Year Adventure Novel, Cover Story, Byline, or Other Worlds—one of them took them all; OYAN multiple times!
-Jen shares her experience . . .
+All of her kids took The One Year Adventure Novel, Cover Story, Byline, or Other Worlds—one of them took them all; OYAN multiple times!
+Jen shares her experience with you here.

 Whether it was Daniel Schwabauer’s intent or not, Clear Water Press curricula work brilliantly in a group or co-op setting!
 I have been blessed to teach “Mr. S.’s” classes at our co-op for the past 10 years.